transloadit/terraform-provider-transloadit/docs/index.md

 - `auth_secret` - (Optional) The Transloadit secret key.
 It must be provided, but it can also be sourced from the `TRANSLOADIT_AUTH_SECRET` [environment variable](#environment-variables)

 - `endpoint` - (Optional) The Transloadit API endpoint.
-For standard usages, this argument don't have to be used
+This defaults to `https://api2.transloadit.com` and automatically georoutes you to the fastest API location.
+You shouldn't have to change this unless you only deal with a single availability region or are a plugin contributor targeting local installs.